DE

 Feel free to reach out — I’d be glad to hear from you.

-Whether you want to bring the talks to your studio, your institution, or your community — just write to me.
+Whether you want to bring the talks to your institution, your NTE network, or your community — just write to me.

 You can reach me here: